 Research Workshop Structure & Application

-- Stipends for faculty conveners: up to $1,000 maximum per convener, and up to $2,000 maximum in total; these funds may only be paid into faculty discretionary accounts
+- $2,000 for faculty convener stipends: Up to $1,000 maximum per convener, and up to $2,000 maximum in total; these funds may only be paid into faculty discretionary accounts.

-- Co-sponsorship funds: Any additional co-sponsorships that are obtained by a workshop must be paid out through the co-sponsoring unit—Kaplan cannot collect these funds and dispense them
+*Co-sponsorship funds*: Any additional funds that are obtained by a workshop for workshop programming must remain independent from Kaplan funding and administration—unfortunately, Kaplan cannot receive and dispense these funds

-Research Workshop applications are submitted via an online application portal (see link below).
-Please review all application instructions on this page prior to clicking through to the application portal, as you will not be able to save an incomplete application.
-Note: All application documents must be submitted in PDF format only.
+Research Workshop applications are submitted by email.
+Please review all application instructions on this page prior to emailing your application submission.
+Note: All application documents must be bundled and submitted as a single PDF.

 Application instructions